Francesco Cuccia: Triggering Mussolini's war on the Mafia

 Two years later, in May 1924, the Fascist leader Benito Mussolini, then prime minister, visited Sicily and also passed through Piana dei Greci where he was received by the mayor Don Ciccio.
-At some point Cuccia expressed surprise at Mussolini’s police escort and whispered in his ear: "You are with me, you are under my protection.
+At some point Cuccia expressed surprise at Mussolini's police escort and whispered in his ear: "You are with me, you are under my protection.
 What do you need all these cops for?"
 To Cuccia the large police escort indicated a lack of respect.
 When Mussolini declined to release the substantial police force, Cuccia had the central town square emptied when Il Duce made his speech.
 Mussolini found himself addressing a group of some 20 village idiots, beggars, bootblacks and lottery ticket sellers picked out as an audience by Don Ciccio.
 He felt humiliated and outraged.

-Cuccia's careless remark and subsequent insult has passed into history as the catalyst for Mussolini’s war on the Mafia.
+Cuccia's careless remark and subsequent insult has passed into history as the catalyst for Mussolini's war on the Mafia.
 When Mussolini firmly established his power in January 1925, he appointed Cesare Mori as the Prefect of Palermo, with the order to eradicate the Mafia at any price.
 In 1927, when reporting on the progress of the drive against the Mafia in Sicily to the Chamber of Deputies, Mussolini referred specifically to Cuccia as "that unspeakable mayor who found ways of getting himself portrayed at every solemn occasion" and who was now safely behind bars.

 Cuccia and his brother had been arrested on July 2, 1924, on charges of murdering the socialist militants Mariano Barbato and Giorgio Pecoraro in May 1914.
 However, on May 1, 1928, the Court acquitted the Cuccia brothers for lack of evidence.
+However, he was sentenced to 11 years and 8 months imprisonment for criminal conspiracy and was released from prison in 1937.

 Portella della Ginestra massacre

 Cuccia has also been mentioned as one of the mafiosi behind the Portella della Ginestra massacre during a Labour Day manifestation on May 1, 1947, when 11 people were killed and 33 wounded by the bandit Salvatore Giuliano.
 A few weeks before the massacre, Cuccia and others had asked landowners for money to "put an end to the communists once and for all."
 They made clear that they were ready to go beyond the traditional acts of Mafia violence that had been used against the socialist peasant movement before the rise of fascism in the early 1920s when six socialist militants had been killed in Piana.

+In 1957, at the age of 81, Ciccio Cuccia died at his home in Palermo.